facebook pixel Skip to Main Content

 HONS 1100: Introduction to University Honors Program (2 credits)

-This course serves as a foundation for all incoming first-year Honors students to better understand our rigorous and relational learning community.
+Required for all incoming first-year Honors students, this course serves as a foundation to better understand the UHP rigorous and relational learning community.
 This course equips students to maximize their academic and personal development through the Honors curriculum, campus resources, and transformative learning opportunities available at Idaho State University.
 (Fall)

 HONS 1101: Honors Humanities I (3 credits)*